 Valicha’s jolly and sparkling notes instill unbounded energy and joy.
-Their lyrics are sung among friends and danced in festivities, infusing Peruvians over the globe with happiness.
-But perhaps some ignore that Valicha was inspired in one of the most tragic love stories that befell upon two Peruvian lovers.
+Their lyrics are sung among friends and danced in Peruvian festivities around the globe.
+But many ignore that Valicha was inspired by one of the most tragic love stories.
 A tale in which love was not enough to overcome the obstacles in its path.

 Despite her poor background, Valeriana was the most admired girl in Acopia.
-Displaying humility and kindness, her virtues went in harmony with her beauty.
-She had a small body, an innocent smile and a pair of piercing dark eyes that inspired tenderness.
+Displaying humility and kindness, her virtues were in harmony with her beauty.
+She had a small body, an innocent smile, and a pair of piercing dark eyes that inspired tenderness.
 Valeriana and her parents toiled in the lands of Hurtado, an elitist landowner in Acopia.
 Her family lived in a hut built of adobe and straw, near the Hurtado state.
-Valeriana spent her childhood tilling the land and grazing the cattle owned by the landowners.
+Valeriana spent her childhood tilling the land and grazing the cattle.
 A surviving poem written in her honor depicts a young Valeriana, resting on the fields and caressing sheep and baby Vicuñas.

 Miguel Angel and Valeriana Fall in Love

-The Hurtado family, already close to Valeriana, became her godparents.
+The Hurtado family, who were very fond of Valeriana, became her godparents.
 Valeriana visited the Hurtado household frequently.
 This is how Valeriana and Miguel Angel met.
-During his summer stay in Acopia, Miguel Angel and Valeriana spent the evenings together.
+During his summer visits to Acopia, Miguel Angel and Valeriana spent the evenings together.

-Miguel Angel had a gifted ear for writing lyrics, as well as for playing instruments.
+Miguel Angel had a gifted ear for writing lyrics, as well as for playing musical instruments.
 Some evenings he would rush to the plains, accompanied by Valeriana.
-There he would compose melodies with his violin, while Valeriana sang to the tunes.
-Miguel Angel was seventeen years old, and Valeriana only 13.
-These were, apparently, their happiest moments together.
-They fell in love and kept it in secret.
+Once there, he would compose melodies with his violin while Valeriana sang to the tunes.
+Miguel Angel was seventeen years old, and Valeriana was only 13.
+These were their happiest moments together.
+They fell in love and kept it secret.

-Such scene was immortalized in a brass statue which today adorns one of Acopia squares.
+Such a scene was immortalized in a brass statue that today adorns one of Acopia’s squares.

 Months later, Miguel Angel had to leave once again.
-This time he moved to Lima to study in Universidad Catolica.
-Then, they still did not understand the obstacles their relationship would face.
-Both were still very young.
-In the segregated Peruvian society then, their relationship was impossible.
-Based on the retrograde norms of the era, everything was against it.
+This time he moved to Lima to study at Universidad Catolica.
+The young lovers still did not understand the trials their relationship would face.
+In the segregated Peruvian society, there were several obstacles.
 Miguel Angel was an educated, wealthy, criollo landowner.
 Valeriana was an uneducated, poor, indigenous woman.
 Their differences were abysmal.
 While Miguel dressed as an urban man, Valeriana wore her colorful Quechua garments.
-Miguel spoke fluent Spanish, but Valeriana hardly knew a few Spanish words.
-But even if the Devil himself forbid it, they loved each other and promised to do so until the end.
+Miguel spoke fluent Spanish, but Valeriana only knew a few Spanish words.

 Miguel Angel maintained his relationship with Valeriana in secret.
 In one of his brief visits to Acopia, Miguel Angel and his brother Evelio composed a huayno called ‘Tusuy’.
 Their lyrics, written in Spanish, were an homage to the beauty of Andean women.
-Evidently, the 20-year old Miguel Angel inspired in Valeriana to compose this song.
+Evidently, the 20-year old Miguel Angel wrote this song for Valeriana.

-Aware of the conflict between Valeriana and her parents, the Hurtado family bade her return to Acopia.
+Aware of the conflict between Valeriana and her parents, the Hurtado family begged her to return to Acopia.
 She did so, but her attitude had changed.
 Valeriana no longer wished to live there.
 Acopia brought her memories of Miguel Angel, and the bitter reflection that they could not be together.
-Foreseeing his prompt return, Valeriana did not wish to see him anymore.
-She seduced another peasant, Francisco Hancco, and convinced him to escape to Cuzco.
+Foreseeing his prompt return, Valeriana seduced another peasant, Francisco Hancco, and convinced him to escape to Cuzco.

-In his return to Acopia, Miguel Angel found out that Valeriana had run away with another man.
-He became heartbroken and bitter.
-Grieving for her, Miguel opted to compose new Quechua lyrics for the song ‘Tusay’.
-This time, the lyrics had a resentful tone:
+After returning to Acopia, Miguel Angel found out that Valeriana had run away with another man.
+He was heartbroken.
+Feeling angry, Miguel opted to compose new Quechua lyrics for the song ‘Tusuy’.
+Now the lyrics had a resentful tone:

 Valicha lisa p’asñawan / niñachay deveras / maypiñas tupanki / Qosqo uraytañamas / niñachay deveras / maqt’ata suwashian…” “…Qosqoman chayaruspari / niñachay deveras / imatas ruwanka / Ajha wasikunapis / niñachay deveras / sarata kutanqa…”